Julian/cardboard/docs/rules/spells_abilities_and_effects.rst

 604.5
 -----

 Some static abilities apply while a spell is on the stack.
-These are often abilities that :ref:er to countering the spell.
+These are often abilities that refer to countering the spell.
 Also, abilities that say "As an additional cost to cast . . . ," "You may pay [cost] rather than pay [this object]'s mana cost," and "You may cast [this object] without paying its mana cost" work while a spell is on the stack.

 604.6
 -----